ericcornelissen/svgo-action/CONTRIBUTING.md

 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
 We recommend you [open an issue] before making any substantial changes so you can be sure your work won't be rejected.
-But for changes such as fixing a typo you can open a Pull Request directly.
+But for small changes, such as fixing a typo, you can open a Pull Request directly.

 If you plan to make a contribution, please do make sure to read through the relevant sections of this document.